Giants beat Dodgers 3-2 in 11th on error, take NL West lead

 TRAINER’S ROOM

-Dodgers: RHP Max Scherzer, whose right tightened up during his start against Atlanta on Wednesday though he stayed in the game, is expected to make his next start Monday at St. Louis, manager Dave Roberts said.
+Dodgers: RHP Max Scherzer, whose right hamstring tightened up during his start against Atlanta on Wednesday though he stayed in the game, is expected to make his next start Monday at St. Louis, Roberts said.
 Scherzer is scheduled to throw a side session Saturday. … LHP Clayton Kershaw, out since July 7 with an inflamed pitching elbow, threw a two-inning simulated game and is slated for a bullpen session Sunday before beginning a brief rehab assignment Tuesday or Wednesday.

 Giants: 3B Evan Longoria came off the 10-day injured list after missing 11 games with a bruised right hand that sidelined him since Aug 18.
-But he didn’t start, expected to do so Saturday, as the Giants ease him back.
+He didn’t start but is expected to do so Saturday, as the Giants ease him back.
 He reached on an error as a pinch-hitter in the sixth. … INF Tommy La Stella, scratched Monday against with tightness in his left side, had a pinch-hit groundout ending the eighth. … IF/OF Mauricio Dubón was optioned to Triple-A Sacramento.

 BAUER UPDATE